videothrone/meatspace/readme.md

 # Meatspace

 "Meatspace" is a cheeky social network for space travelers done during my stint at [SPICED Academy](https://www.spiced.academy/program/full-stack-web-development/).
-The project was done in about 2 1/2 weeks and grew organically to and extent.
+The project was done in about 2 1/2 weeks and grew organically along the way.
 F.e.
 Redux was learned and used during a later stage.

 ---